Nobody taught you how to build a secure partnership, and now you’re wondering if it's even possible to live with less friction.

 Whether you’re currently in a relationship or hope to be, there is plenty to glean from this deep dive into partnering with neurodivergent people.

-Join us the third weekend of January to build your toolkit and get to know others doing the work like you.
+Join us the second weekend of November to build your toolkit and get to know others doing the work like you.

 Our Sessions